aselshall/aea/README.md

 ## Course Materials
 Slides and videos are available on Canvas.
 Key references used in preparing course materials include:
+- *Fluid Mechanics Fundamentals and Applications*, 3rd Ed. by Yunus Cengel and John Cimbala, McGraw Hill (Module 1)
-- *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg
+- *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg, PPI - Kaplan (Module 2 and 3)
-- *Fluid Mechanics Fundamentals and Applications*, 3rd Ed. by Yunus Cengel and John Cimbala
+- *Applied Hydrogeology*, 5th Ed.by C. W. Fetter, David Kreamer, Waveland Press (Module 4, 5, and 6)
-- *Numerical Methods for Engineers*, 8th Ed. by Steven Chapra and Raymond Canale
+- *Numerical Methods for Engineers*, 8th Ed. by Steven Chapra and Raymond Canale, McGraw Hill (Module 4, 5, 6 and 8)
-- *Applied Hydrogeology*, 5th Ed. by C. W. Fetter and David Kreamer
+- *Uncertainty Quantification: Theory, Implementation, and Applications* by Ralph C. Smith, SAIM (Module 7)

 ## Assessment and Grading